MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

 # Plan your SaaS offer

-Software as a service (SaaS) apps available for purchase in Microsoft commercial marketplace, either Azure Marketplace or Microsoft AppSource, are known as SaaS offers.
+Software as a service (SaaS) apps available for purchase in Microsoft commercial marketplace, either Azure Marketplace or Microsoft AppSource, are SaaS offers.
 Based on the SaaS offer configurations, the offers are available in one or both marketplaces.
-This article provides you an overview of the features in an offer and helps you to plan the offer.
+This article provides an overview of the features in an offer and helps to plan the offer.

 :::row:::
    :::column:::